chris48s/v8r/README.md

 ## Exit codes

 * v8r always exits with code `0` when:
-    * The input glob pattern matched one or more files, all input files were validated against a schema, and all input files were **valid**
+    * The input glob pattern(s) matched one or more files, all input files were validated against a schema, and all input files were **valid**
     * `v8r` was called with `--help` or `--version` flags

 * By default v8r exits with code `1` when an error was encountered trying to validate one or more input files.
 For example: